Doctor of Medicine: Cambodia

 All medical graduates must complete a 'Thesis Defense' and pass the National Exit Exam (ប្រឡងចេញថ្នាក់ជាតិក្នុងវិស័យសុខាភិបាល) to become either GPs or medical or surgical specialists.
 Last but importantly, those GPs or MDs have to register their name in the Cambodian Medical Committee (CMC) to receive the license to see patients, and pay for the registration every year.

 Canada

-In Canada, the M.D. is the degree required to practise medicine.
-Similar to the United States, students in Canada from English-speaking provinces must complete 2 years of a bachelor's degree, then write the MCAT at which point they move into the typical 4 year medical school curriculum.
-As a practical matter, nearly all successful applicants have completed one or more degrees before admission to a Canadian medical school, although despite this it is, along with other first professional degrees, the Canadian M.D. is considered to be a bachelor's degree-level qualification.
+In Canada, the MD is the degree required to practise medicine.
+Similar to the United States, students in Canada from English-speaking provinces must complete four years of a bachelor's degree, then write the MCAT at which point they move into the typical four year medical school curriculum.
+As a practical matter, nearly all successful applicants have completed one or more degrees before admission to a Canadian medical school, although despite this the Canadian MD, along with other first professional degrees, is considered to be a bachelor's degree-level qualification.